 It is a place rich with history and alive with stories and memories.
 A wealth of knowledge comes from residents and Cuffee families who keep the legacy alive through the power of oral history traditions.

 Historical documents also help piece together the puzzle of the community’s legacy.
 One Virginia man went on a journey to uncover his family’s story.
 He discovered that he descended from Cuffees and learned of their 19th-century experiences.
 He also discovered a handwritten letter dated August 6, 1800.
 The letter presents a physical description of his ancestor James Cuffee and verifies his “free” status.
 Several other families have lasting legacies in the community, including the Sivels, the Browns, the Whitehursts, and more.
 Many of these families are current residents and continue to uphold the legacy and prestige of the community.

-There are several historic sites in the area, including Gabriel Chapel African Methodist Episcopal (A.M.E.)
-Zion Church.
-Formed in 1866, it is the oldest A.M.E.
-Zion church in Chesapeake.
-The Cuffeytown Historic Cemetery is located on the church’s property.
+There are several historic sites in the area, including Chesapeake’s oldest African Methodist Episcopal Zion Church.
+Formed in 1866, Gabriel Chapel A.M.E.
+Zion’s original brick building was located in the Cuffeytown community.
 The cemetery is the resting place for thirteen veterans who fought with United States Colored Troops (USCT) during the Civil War.
 The veterans and other residents established Gabriel Chapel A.M.E.
 Zion Church.
 Cuffee family members and others from the community are also buried there.

 Cuffeytown Historic Cemetery and Cuffeytown 13